Picovoice/cheetah/binding/nodejs/README.md

 ### Usage

-Create an instance of the engine and transcribe audio :
+Create an instance of the engine and transcribe audio:

 ```javascript
 const {Cheetah} = require("@picovoice/cheetah-node");